unchil/ComposeDataGrid/README.md

   - **Grid Control**: A floating menu that includes features for column selection, showing/hiding row numbers, and navigating to the top/bottom of the list.
   - **Pagination Control**: Navigation controls to change page size and move to the first, previous, next, or last page.
 - **🔔 User Feedback**: Provides intuitive feedback via a `Snackbar` for events like data filtering or page size changes.
-- **🖌️ Deep Customization**: Configure grid options like row number visibility, column titles, and page size items using the `Un7KCMPDataGridConfig` object.
+- **🖌️ Deep Customization**: Configure grid options like row number and column header visibility, column titles, and page size items using the `Un7KCMPDataGridConfig` object.
+- 🎨 Theming: Easily customize the colors of the header, data rows, and content to match your app's theme.

 ## 🚀 Installation